 A. Tennyson Miller and Joe L. Atkins Scholarship

 The A. Tennyson Miller and Joe L. Atkins Scholarship is named for two of the university’s pioneering African American students.
 In 1954, Miller, a doctoral student, became the first African American to attend UNT, and opened access to graduate programs.
 A few years later, a lawsuit filed by Atkins paved the way for African American undergraduates to enroll.
+Read more about Joe Atkins and listen to interview excerpts on UNT's Oral History page.

 Every year, Student Activities hosts a collection of awards called Eagle Awards that recognize outstanding student organizations and individual leadership.
 This year, the Multicultural Center is announcing three awards recognizing some truly exceptional individuals of UNT.
 All award recipients were honored at the annual Eagle Awards banquet on April 18.